STUDIO OD DIST CLASSIC

-Channel 1 — from pristine clean to gritty edge-of-breakup.
-The BRIGHT switch (3-way) shapes the top end: off for warm tones, on for that Friedman sparkle.
+Channel 1 — from clean to light edge-of-breakup.
+The 3-position BRIGHT switch shapes the top end: off for a warmer sound, on for the more familiar Friedman bite.

 Channel 2 — high-gain territory.
 From classic rock crunch to modern metal saturation.
-The TIGHT switch firms up the low end for palm-muted precision.
+The TIGHT switch firms up the low end for tighter palm-muted parts.

-BOOST — extra gain stage on top of either channel.
-For solos or when you need more.
+BOOST — extra gain on top of either channel.
+For solos, or simply when the part needs more push.

 Architecture

-Up to the SEND jack — a full tube preamp with two channels, 3-band EQ, and BRIGHT/TIGHT switches.
+Up to the SEND jack, the IR-X is a tube preamp with two channels, 3-band EQ, and the BRIGHT/TIGHT switches.

-After the RETURN jack — a 96 kHz power amp simulator (with PRESENCE and THUMP for shaping power section character) and cabinet/microphone simulation.
+After the RETURN jack, it runs through 96 kHz power amp simulation, with PRESENCE and THUMP shaping the power-amp feel, and then through cabinet/microphone simulation.

 Usage